Essential Skills for Every Data Validation Manager to Master

 What are the 4 validation checks?

-Make sure your data validation includes a data type check, code check, range check, and format check to ensure accuracy and consistency in your data.
-After all, consistency is key in data validation!
+Data validation involves a data type check, code check, range check, and format check to ensure data accuracy and consistency.

 What is the role of a Data Validation Manager?

-The role of a Data Validation Manager involves setting data standards, involving stakeholders in rule creation, and integrating validation into systems to guarantee data integrity and quality.
-This is essential for maintaining accurate and reliable data.
+The role of a Data Validation Manager includes setting data standards, involving stakeholders in rule creation, and integrating validation into systems to ensure data integrity and quality.